 Fancy something a little more exotic for brunch?
 Head over to this casual tapas joint for its weekend brunch buffet that includes tapas, salads, soups pastas and more.
 Enjoy authentic Spanish classics like barbecued spicy sausages, patatas bravas, and croquettes with cured Spanish ham.
 For $58++, you’ll even get a free flow of beers, wine and sangria *hic*.

 Don Quijote, brunch is served on weekends, Dempsey Road, #01-02, Block 7, Singapore 249671

 PS.
 Cafe: The one brunch lovers flock to

 PS.Café needs no introduction, but that’s not stopping us from raving about their brunch!
-One of their signature brunch dishes is croque madame with shaved Ardenne smoked ham, gratineed montreux guyere cheese on rustic bread and topped with a fried egg.
-This brunch isn’t just limited to the Harding Road outlet; head to Palais Renaissance, Ann Siang Hill outlet, make sure to try shared brunch dishes such as grilled cheese toasties, mushroom on toast and snapper chowder pie.
+One of their signature brunch dishes is croque madame with shaved Ardenne smoked ham, gratineed Montreux gruyere cheese on rustic bread and topped with a fried egg.
+If you’re spending your morning at Ann Siang Hill outlet, make sure to try shared brunch dishes such as grilled cheese toasties, mushroom on toast and snapper chowder pie.

 Penny University: Brunchin’ in the East

 This cosy little cafe on East Coast Road champions the “made in Singapore” concept.
 They source their coffee beans from local roasters, serve bread baked fresh daily in the area, and often collaborate with local bakers.
-Solid choices like the Turkish eggs and the smoked salmon bagel cost just $8.
+Solid choices like the Turkish eggs and Penny’s mac and cheese are must-haves.